Miitto/cpp-book/src/pages/oop/destructors.md

 }
 ```

 We will now modify the `Person` class to include a `Draw` object.
+Having a different class as a member variable is a common practice in object-oriented programming, and is called **composition**.
+Composition is usually the preferred way to create relationships between classes, as it allows for better encapsulation and reusability.

 We will also modify the `printInfo` method to print out the lottery numbers that the user has drawn.

 ```cpp Draw.cpp Draw.h Person.cpp A:Person.h
 #pragma once